Trump says he's placing Washington police under federal control and activating the National Guard

-WASHINGTON (AP) — President Donald Trump said Monday that he’s taking over Washington's police department and activating 800 members of the National Guard across the city in the hopes of reducing crime, even as city officials stressed that crime is already falling in the nation’s capital.
+WASHINGTON (AP) — President Donald Trump said Monday he’s taking over Washington's police department and activating 800 members of the National Guard in the hopes of reducing crime, even as city officials stressed crime is already falling in the nation’s capital.

-“We’re going to take our capital back,” Trump declared, adding he would also be “getting rid of the slums.”
+“We’re going to take our capital back,” Trump declared, adding he'd also be “getting rid of the slums.”

 For Trump, the effort to take over public safety in Washington reflects an escalation of his aggressive approach to law enforcement.
 The District of Columbia’s status as a congressionally established federal district gives him a unique opportunity to push his tough-on-crime agenda, though he has not proposed solutions to the root causes of homelessness or crime.

-Attorney General Pam Bondi will be taking over responsibility for Washington’s metro police department, Trump said, as he also railed against potholes and graffiti in the city and called them “embarrassing.”
-The president did not provide a timeline for the control of the police department, but he's limited to 30 days under the statute.
+Attorney General Pam Bondi will assume responsibility for Washington’s metro police department, Trump said, as he also railed against potholes and graffiti in the city and called them “embarrassing.”
+The president did not provide a timeline for the control of the police department, but he's limited to 30 days under statute.

 “The administration’s actions are unprecedented, unnecessary, and unlawful,” District of Columbia Attorney General Brian Schwalb said.
 “There is no crime emergency in the District of Columbia."